eLiteEs/epi2/docs/functions.md

 print #HelloUser
 ```
-The function is being runned on the `print` function, soy the `print` function will print the text that `HelloUser` function returns.
+The function is being runned on the `print` function, so the `print` function will print the text that `HelloUser` function returns.